MarlonDener/covid_site/README.md

 <h1>Pandemic</h1>

-This is an information site against covid
+This is an information site against covid, using API about Pandemic.

 <h3>Technology used:</h3>
 <table>